Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Open Issues and Research Directions

 \section{Open Issues and Research Directions}

-\ac{RIS}-assisted \acp{NTN} have the potential to significantly improve the capacity and reliability of personal communications and deep space communications.
+\ac{RIS}-assisted \ac{NTN} have the potential to significantly improve the capacity and reliability of personal communications and deep-space communications.
 Despite these promises, many open issues remain and must be carefully considered.

-\paragraph{Channel Models for \acp{NTN} and \acp{DSN}}
+\paragraph{Channel Models for \ac{NTN} and \ac{DSN}}

 As is well known, an understanding of channel behavior on both a large scale and small scale is essential for developing a link budget analysis and determining the waveform and its parameters.
 However, the \ac{RIS}-assisted network topologies discussed in this study are challenging in two ways.